grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image102.png" alt-text="A close up of a device.":::

 > [!NOTE]
-> This step is only required if you're reusing the original Antenna decks and the original cable tape is unfit for re-use (i.e. torn or crumpled).
+> This step is only required if you're reusing the original Antenna decks and the original cable tape is unfit for re-use (that is, torn or crumpled).

 2.  **Install Right Antenna Deck** – Assemble the right Antenna deck into the enclosure using the locating posts as guidance.
-Using a 3IP screwdriver, fasten the 3 Antenna deck
+Using a 3IP screwdriver, fasten the three Antenna deck
     (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image96.png"/>) screws into the
     enclosure.

 3.  **Install Left Antenna Deck** – Assemble the left Antenna deck into the enclosure using the locating posts as guidance.
-Using a 3IP screwdriver, fasten the 3 Antenna deck
+Using a 3IP screwdriver, fasten the three Antenna deck
     (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image96.png"/>) screws into the
     enclosure.